 Wild Turkey tom displaying in spring, West Desert, Tooele County, UtahWild Turkey tom displaying in spring – Nikon D500, f6.3, 1/2000, ISO 800, Nikkor 500mm VR, natural light, not baited or called in

-I also took some photos of the Wild Turkey toms that were displaying in the area after they emerged from the shadows of the junipers and were moving about in the grassy clearing.
+After spending time photographing the smoke phase hen, I also photographed several displaying Wild Turkey toms in the same area after they emerged from the shadows of the junipers and were moving about in the grassy clearing.
 Like the problems I had with the smoke phase hen I struggled to get clear views of the displaying toms and the bright, winter bleached grasses from last year were an issue.

 I was delighted to find these turkeys and get photos of the smoke phase hen.